A XRISM view of the iron line complex in NGC 1068: Rethinking the prototypical Compton-thick AGN

-The emission radius inferred from the width of the Fe~K$\alpha$ core indicates that most of the line is produced in the inner circumnuclear region, on scales of order a parsec, although it does not exclude that a fraction of the emission arises at larger distances, contributing with a narrower profile.
+The emission radius inferred from the width of the Fe~K$\alpha$ core indicates that most of the line is produced in the inner circumnuclear region, on scales on the order of 1 parsec, although it does not exclude that a fraction of the emission arises at larger distances, contributing to a narrower profile.
 Consistently, the Resolve Fe~K$\alpha$ core flux is in agreement with that measured in the \textit{Chandra} HETG spectra by \citet{Ogle2003} and \citet{Kallman2014}, whose extractions encompass the central few arcseconds, corresponding to physical scales of order 100--200~pc (1\arcsec\ $\simeq$ 49~pc). \textit{Chandra} observations nevertheless also provide evidence for Fe~K$\alpha$ emission on larger scales: \citet{Ogle2003} detected weaker off-nuclear fluorescence, while \citet{Kallman2014} showed that the measured line flux depends on the extraction width.
-A more explicit decomposition was presented by \citet{Bauer2015}, who separated a compact ($<2\arcsec$) and an extended (2\arcsec--75\arcsec) component, using also ACIS-S data, and found that about 30\% of the Fe~K$\alpha$ core flux originates outside the central 2\arcsec.
-The intrinsic complexity of the line profile, as further highlighted by the Resolve spectrum, particularly in the modelling of the broad base, limits a more precise determination of the spatially extended fraction.
+A more explicit decomposition was presented by \citet{Bauer2015}, who separated a compact ($<2\arcsec$) and an extended (2\arcsec--75\arcsec) component, also using ACIS-S data, and found that about 30\% of the Fe~K$\alpha$ core flux originates outside the central 2\arcsec \citep[but see][for evidence that this value may be overestimated and should be regarded as an upper limit when pile-up effects are properly accounted for]{Andonie2022}.
+The intrinsic complexity of the line profile, as further highlighted by the Resolve spectrum, particularly in the modeling of the broad base, limits a more precise determination of the spatially extended fraction.